finom/vovk.dev/src/pages/worker.md

 sidebar_position: 2
 ---

-# Worker Service Class
+# WPC Class (Worker Procedure Call)

-Web Worker features provided by Vovk.ts is intended to popularise threading in browser.
 The standard Web Workers are awesome but they require to write additional logic by using `onmessage` handler on both sides (main thread and the Woker thread) and exchange data using `postMessage`.
 Vovk.ts applies the same principle that is used at controllers and builds main-thread client-side library using the auto-generated **.vovk.json**.
 It uses built-in browser API aush as `addEventListener` and `postMessage` and does not utilise `eval` function or `Function` constructor.

-Worker Service Class (don't confuse with [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)) is created from an [Isomorphic Service Class](./project-structure) by applying `@worker()` class decorator that defines `onmessage` handler in the Web Worker scope.
-Isomorphic Service Class is a static class that provides code that is shared between front-end and back-end.
-It should implement [pure functions](https://en.wikipedia.org/wiki/Pure_function) that don't have access to neither application state nor server-side capabilities such as access to the database.
+WPC Class is created from an [Isomorphic Service Class](/framework) by applying `@worker()` class decorator that defines `onmessage` handler in the Web Worker scope.

+> Quick explanation: Isomorphic Service Class is a static class that provides code that is shared between front-end and back-end.
+It should implement static methods as [pure functions](https://en.wikipedia.org/wiki/Pure_function) that don't have access to neither application state nor server-side capabilities such as access to the database.

 ```ts
 // /src/modules/hello/HelloWorkerService.ts